gregrot/sc-godot/MODULE_ARCHITECTURE.md

 - **Persist module loadouts** – Serialize the frame entity, the relationship data, and the module entity resources.
 Restoring from save becomes re-instantiating entities and re-creating relationships.

 This architecture keeps modules reusable, separates concerns, and fully leverages GECS's relationship-driven design for modular gameplay mechanics.

+## 🧪 Sample Implementation

+The project includes a minimal example in `res://robot/` that follows this architecture.
+The `MechanismFrame` entity defines a single movement slot, a `MovementModule` provides the capability, and `RobotFactory` wires them together while `MovementSystem` consumes the movement capability to advance the frame.
+See `main.gd` for how the world assembles the robot at runtime.